halleygen/assistant-portfolio/content/about/el-peralejo-primary-school.md

 ### Assigned Classes and Subjects

 I was usually only assigned English classes.
 This is because El Peralejo is not a bilingual school, so the only subjects not taught in Spanish are French and English.
-I was assigned classes with each level at the school, i.e.:

-* 3 years old
-* 4 years old
-* 5 years old
-* 1st grade
-* 2nd grade
-* 3rd grade
-* 4th grade
-* 5th grade
-* 6th grade
+My timetable was organised such that I did one English lesson each week with every class in the school.
+I liked this because it meant that I could spend time with all of the students, but it could also be challenging because it took me much longer to get to know them.

+On special occasions, like leading up to the Australia Day event, my timetable was temporarily changed so that I could help to teach other subjects, such as physical education.